ghayat2/Agnostic_Fairness/README.md

-# Upon Detection and Mitigation of Dataset Bias
+# Towards Detection and Mitigation of Dataset Bias through Adaptive Reweighting

 This project focuses on detecting and mitigating bias in tabular and image datasets.
 The libraries that are required to run the code include: matplotlib, pytorch, numpy, pandas, visdom (only for tracking training progress) and scikit-learn.
 These can be installed through pip3: